jazzband/django-debug-toolbar/docs/configuration.rst

      implication is that it is possible to execute arbitrary SQL through the SQL panel when the ``SECRET_KEY`` value is leaked somehow.

+.. _OBSERVE_REQUEST_CALLBACK:

+* ``OBSERVE_REQUEST_CALLBACK``

+  Default: ``'debug_toolbar.middleware.observe_request'``

+  This is the dotted path to a function used for determining whether the toolbar should update on AJAX requests or not.
+The default checks are that the request doesn't originate from the toolbar itself, EG that ``is_toolbar_request`` is false for a given request.

 Panel options
 ~~~~~~~~~~~~~